-- whether the report on its face alleges an act of Prohibited Conduct as defined in Section II; and - if so, whether the Prohibited Conduct is covered by this Policy, as described in Section III.B.
+- whether the report on its face alleges an act of Prohibited Conduct as defined in Section II; and Appendix V; and - if so, whether the Prohibited Conduct is covered by this Policy, as described in Section III.B.

 The Title IX Officer may consult with other offices as necessary.
-This may include Academic Personnel Offices for complaints involving faculty and other academic appointees, with Student Affairs Offices for complaints involving students, and with Human Resources or Employee and Labor Relations Offices for complaints involving staff.
+This may include Academic Personnel Offices for complaints involving faculty and other academic appointees, Student Affairs Offices for complaints involving students, Human Resources or Employee and Labor Relations Offices for complaints involving staff and health professionals for complaints stemming from a clinical encounter.